jarmalmichal/Neural-Style-Transfer/README.md

 Implementation supports three models:
 * VGG19 (default): Best results
 * VGG16: Results are nearly identical (examples in results dir, exactly the same hyperparams setting) but it's slightly faster
-* AlexNet: to-do
+* AlexNet: Much smaller model therefore it will produce lower quality results but they still look satisfying (examples in results dir).
+It requires more hyperparams tuning but it's much faster and computationally efficient.

+**Optimizer Choice**
+* LBFGS (default): Standard choice for NST.
+Requires less steps but uses more memory therefore each step takes longer and overall process takes more time.
+May yield slightly better results and it does not require lr as Adam.

+* Adam: Requires more steps but it's faster and more memory efficient.
+In theory LBFGS being quasi-newton method can find more optimal solution but in practice results are nearly the same (see results dir, exactly the same hyperparams setting).
+It requires lr (and in case of some images lr needs to be tweaked differently) as with all first-order methods but in case of NST learning rate can be used as a "artistic tool" so to say.
+Different lr values will yield different results.
+In the end it all depends or subjective effect we want to achieve.

+**Image Initialization**
+* content: Initialize with content image (default, usually best results)
+* style: Initialize with style image (requires more steps to achieve similar results to content init)
+* random: Initialize with random (gaussian) noise (requires more steps to achieve similar results to content init)

+**Weight Tuning**
+* Increase **content_weight** to preserve more content details
+* Increase **style_weight** for stronger stylization
+* Adjust **tv_weight** to control smoothness

 **Acknowledgments**

-* Implementation based on the paper by Gatys et al. Image Style Transfer Using Convolutional Neural Networks
+* Implementation based on the paper by Gatys et al. Image Style Transfer Using Convolutional Neural Networks - https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf
-* Total Variation loss implementation inspired by Johnson et al.
+* Total Variation loss implementation inspired by Johnson et al. Perceptual Losses for Real-Time Style Transfer and Super-Resolution - https://arxiv.org/abs/1603.08155

 Content images: